 I started to reach out to people I had once worked with who had moved on, people who were “raptured” so to speak [a term used unofficially by employees inside the company].
 Gradually over 2020 and 2021 I reconnected with about 75 people who once worked at Lampo.
 Some I worked with directly, others were well known, including some caught up in “Twittergate”.

 About a third of them had neutral or positive experiences, leaving on “good terms”.
-Greg was in this group until the company came after him.
+My friend Greg was in this group until the company came after him.

 The saddest, at least to me, were the two people I’ve encountered who have lost their faith.
-Lampo was not completely to blame for that, but how they were treated and saw others treated contributed to it.
+Lampo was not completely to blame for that, but they attributed how they had been treated by Lampo as playing a significant part.

 To my former peers – the best large development team I have ever been a part of.
 I hope that if you have no idea what I am talking about, that you can continue to remain that innocent.
 Maybe listen to Untangled Faith, or read the stories of former employees with fresh eyes.
 No former employees I have talked to want to tear the place down, form a coup, or take your job away.
 They want to see kindness and repentance.
 Or, if you know someone who was “raptured”, check in with them, see how they are doing, and see if what was told about them was true.

 One person who still works there did call me earlier this year to see how I was doing.
 He is still there, but he at least wanted to learn the truth.
 Maybe he has seen things get better – I could hope that is true.